WardCunningham/allyabase/README.md

 allyabase wants to be a free, open source, self-hostable alternative to whatever other bases may be out there.

+### Establishing a base

+If you're interested in hosting an allyabase base, but are unfamiliar with hosting in general, I recommend reading [this tutorial for setting up a minecraft server][minecraft] as it contains the concepts, and might also be more familiar to folks interested in hosting software for their friends.

+An instance of allyabase is called a base.
+Like a minecraft server, bases are isolated instances of allyabase services.
+Unlike a minecraft server, bases can connect to each other as users.

+This means if there's an app that consumes allyabase services, and you want only you and your friends to use it, you can create an allyabase instance and just use it, or if you want to make a globally spanning network of bases for some purpose you can do that too.

+In this way, allyabase most closely resembles the Fediverse, but with two key differences.
+First, there is no ActivityPub-like protocol keeping everything together.
+The individual services all take differently shaped data, and that can be modified to suit client needs because the services perform no operations (I think, I probably left one or two in by mistake) on their data.

+Second, the keys that represent a user are held by the user's device(s) instead of the server they connect with.
+This means users can change servers, and migrate data, or not, at will, and client applications can aggregate data from different bases rather than relying on a single server.

 ### An aside on what's all going on here

 allyabase is a collection of miniservices[^1], which utilize the [Sessionless][sessionless] protocol (SLAP).